kmacdon/academic-kickstart/content/post/divvy_analysis.markdown

 divvy <- left_join(divvy, weather, by = c("Date" = "DATE"))
 ```

-## Introduction

-This analysis will look at the data for Divvy Bike rides in the city of Chicago during the year 2017.
-The data was collected from [Divvy's website](https://www.divvybikes.com/system-data) and merged with weather data from the [NOAA](https://www.ncdc.noaa.gov/cdo-web/datasets).
-The goal is to build a model which will predict the duration of the bike ride in terms of other variables contained in the data.

-## Data

 The dataset consists of about three million rides total once rows with NA values have been removed.